wurstscript/wurstscript.github.io/_doc/tutorials/closewithclosure/intro.md

 In map development you often encounter situations where you want to provide custom event listeners, delay execution of code, use a function to filter units during an enum, or simply store functions like objects in variables, without the limitations of the `code` type.

 All of those examples are dealing with functions in one way or the other, and Jass is not very good at dealing with functions.
-Luckily Wurst is.
+Luckily Wurst is and therefore in almost all cases where you would use `trigger` or `code`, you should use closures instead.

 In Jass, it is possible to store functions (type `code`) in a variable, but afterwards, it is not possible to do a whole lot with them.
 A major limitation is that `code array` isn't allowed by jass, and it is not possible to put `code` into a `hashtable`, either.